-- Re-development projects demonstrate appropriate transitions between intense uses and adjacent neighborhoods; transitions include gradual increases only in height-plane, buffers and landscaping and intensity of uses. - Incorporate sustainable building and site development practices. - Multi-generational residential including activeadult housing and a range of continuing care options near new public amenities. - Promote a local, private or non-profit recreation center, such as a YMCA, in this area. - The Dunwoody marker, logo or identifier should be prominent in this area - Establish a bicycle network to allow cycling between Dunwoody Village, Georgetown and Brook Run. - Neighborhood-scale transit station potential location in Georgetown incorporated into redevelopment projects with safe and inviting access and reducing need to rely on automobile as primary transportation. - Bicycle, pedestrian, and alternative forms of transportation provide connectivity throughout character area. - Complete site location evaluation and financing plan locating City Hall, Police and other civic functions, including options for joint publicprivate partnership.
+- Re-development projects demonstrate appropriate transitions between intense uses and adjacent neighborhoods; transitions include gradual increases only in height-plane, buffers and landscaping and intensity of uses. - Incorporate sustainable building and site development practices. - Multi-generational residential including activeadult housing and a range of continuing care options near new public amenities. - Promote a local, private or non-profit recreation center, such as a YMCA, in this area. - The Dunwoody marker, logo or identifier should be prominent in this area - Establish a bicycle network to allow cycling between Dunwoody Village, Georgetown and Brook Run. - Bicycle, pedestrian, and alternative forms of transportation provide connectivity throughout character area. - Complete site location evaluation and financing plan locating City Hall, Police and other civic functions, including options for joint publicprivate partnership.
 Note that the Dunwoody Village area is also being considered as a possible location for City Hall. - For detailed circulation and open space recommendations for the Georgetown Character Area, see the Georgetown/ Shallowford LCI Master Plan.